pixiedust/pixiedust/docsrc/source/install.rst

         Keep y/n [y]? y

 After you have configured PIXIEDUST_HOME you will be prompted to specify the location of your Apache Spark install.
-If you do not have Apach Spark installed the installer will download one for you:
+If you do not have Apach Spark installed the installer will download it for you:
 ::

     Step 2: Please enter a SPARK_HOME location: /Users/USERNAME/spark